1

 Cranberry Sauce Meatballs

-Using packaged meatballs helps save time in the kitchen and they are just as tasty as the ones made at home.
-My friends look forward to enjoying these meatballs at our gatherings and there are never any leftovers!
-The sauce is tangy yet sweet, and the festive color is great for any holiday party. —Amy Scamerhorn, Indianapolis, Indiana
+Using packaged meatballs helps save time in the kitchen and they are just as tasty as homemade.
+My friends look forward to enjoying these meatballs at our holiday gatherings and there are no leftovers!
+The sauce is tangy yet sweet, and the festive color is perfect for any party. —Amy Scamerhorn, Indianapolis, Indiana

 Garlic Butter Shrimp